Am I a Candidate for GLP-1 Medication with GLP3?

 Beyond BMI: The Full Picture

 BMI is a useful screening tool, but it doesn’t tell the whole story.
-Your GLP3 physician also considers:
+An independent licensed provider also considers:

 • Weight loss history: Have you tried diet and exercise, commercial programs, or other interventions without lasting success?
 A history of attempted weight loss strengthens the case for medical intervention.

 • Current medications: Some medications cause weight gain as a side effect (certain antidepressants, beta-blockers, insulin, corticosteroids).
-Your physician evaluates how your current medications interact with potential weight loss treatment.
+A licensed provider evaluates how current medications interact with potential weight loss treatment.

-• Metabolic health markers: Blood sugar levels, A1C, cholesterol panel, and blood pressure readings help your doctor understand your metabolic baseline and choose the right medication class.
+• Metabolic health markers: Blood sugar levels, A1C, cholesterol panel, and blood pressure readings help an independent licensed provider understand a person’s metabolic baseline and choose the right medication class.

 • Mental health considerations: Weight loss medication works best when combined with healthy coping strategies.
-Your physician screens for eating disorders and other conditions that require specialized support.
+A licensed provider screens for eating disorders and other conditions that require specialized support.

 • Contraindications: Certain conditions may prevent you from using GLP-1 medications, including personal or family history of medullary thyroid carcinoma, multiple endocrine neoplasia type 2, or severe gastrointestinal conditions.